chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 the [Probe][pb] returned value is matched against the pattern.

-When the `type` property is `"jsonpath"`, the object MUST have a `path` property which MUST be a valid [JSON Path].
+When the `type` property is `"jsonpath"`, the object MUST have a `path` property which MUST be a valid [JSON Path][jp].
 In addition, the object MAY have a `expect` property which is used to compare each value matched by the JSON Path to that value.
 The `expect` property value MUST be a scalar.
 When the `expect` property is not present, the `tolerance` succeeds if the JSON Path matched at least one item.